kubernetes/website/content/en/docs/concepts/security/hardening-guide/authorization-hardening.md

 - We should never use "AlwaysAllow" value in the `--authorization-mode` flag, since it basically disables all the authorization modes, limiting the ability to enforce the least privilege for access.

-- Using the _system:masters_ group for assigning rights should always be avoided, since this group has hard-coded cluster-admin rights which cannot be revoked (it’s hardcoded in the source code).
+- Using the `system:masters` group when assigning rights should always be avoided, since this group has hard-coded cluster-admin rights which cannot be revoked (it’s hardcoded in the source code).
 Any user having this right will always be admin.
 A recommendation would be that if people really need cluster-admin, then just provide a binding to the cluster-admin clusterrole.